zeropointnine/tts-audiobook-tool/README.md

 ### Bonus feature: Enhance existing audiobooks

-Using speech-to-text, the app is able to embed its custom metadata into pre-existing (ie, professionally produced) audiobook files so that they can be opened and used with the custom player/reader.
+Using speech-to-text, the app is also able to embed its custom metadata into pre-existing (ie, professionally produced) audiobook files so that they can be opened and used with the custom player/reader.

 Select `Options` > `Enhance existing audiobook`, and select your source audiobook file (typically M4A or M4B) and corresponding book text.
 This feature is experimental.